 Ha!
 Have you had a look on a search engine for a good quality coloring page for your Sunday School class lately?
 I was amazed and horrified at how pitiful the search results were.

-As of 2017 these are the printable pages I’ve found
+Here are the rest of the printable pages I’ve found

-My favorite is this one from Answers in Genesis, it’s just hard to grasp the scale because there aren’t any animals:
+This is my favorite one from Answers in Genesis, it’s just hard to grasp the scale because there aren’t any animals:

 As I write this, “dailycoloringpages.com” won’t load, so I’m not linking to them, but this is a great picture for older kids.
 The little ones would get frustrated trying to stay in all those lines.